What to do with all those free resources you’ve downloaded

 I used to swing between C and D. And tomorrow never came.
 I was then hit with a serious case of digital distraction.
 Which got pretty counterproductive given I’m busy enough.

-So here are my four rules for dealing with the inbox overwhelm that can happen when you sign up for every free resource going round.
+So here are my four rules for dealing with the inbox overwhelm that can happen when you sign up for all the free resources going round.

 "I'm busy enough without having to manage inbox overwhelm."